+You may long for quads that "pop," but there's a lot more to these muscles than aesthetic, shapely legs.
 Four muscles on the front of the thigh make up the quadriceps.
 The vastus medialis, lateralis and intermedius attach to the thighbones and shin bones, and the rectus femoris starts at the pelvis and lies across the hip joint.
 The muscles play a major role in walking and ambulatory movements.

 Warm up your quads with dynamic stretching -- for example, gentle aerobic exercise such as walking on a treadmill or marching in place -- before you begin working out.
 For a static stretch after your workout, stand next to a stable object and hold one foot up behind your rear end.
 Gently pull your foot toward your body and feel the stretch in your quad.
 Hold for 20 seconds, release and repeat on the other leg.

 The rectus femoris is the most commonly injured muscle and often is injured while kicking, sprinting or jumping.
 You'll know when you've damaged one of the quadriceps muscles when you feel a twinge or spasm in your thigh or when walking becomes uncomfortable.
 A more serious tear results in swelling and severe and sudden pain.

-Sports massage can help relieve the discomfort of strained quads and either electrical stimulation or ultrasound can speed healing.
-For mild tears, you may be able to use your quads quickly following a period of rest, ice, compression and elevation, which all together are called RICE.
+Sports massage can help relieve the discomfort of mildly strained quads, and either electrical stimulation or ultrasound can speed healing.
+For mild tears, you may be able to use your quads soon after following a period of rest, ice, compression and elevation, or RICE.
 Compression bandages may allow you to maintain mobility while the injury heals.